RatanShreshtha/WorkstationSetup/README.md

 ```
 $ ansible-playbook -i inventory site.yml -K -b -v -e "user=<your username>"
 ```

-**Make sure that user is same as the name of your user for which you want to configure the system.**
+**Make sure that user is same as the name of your user for which you want to configure the system and then enter the password for the user.**

 - To just run few commands with tags
 ```